 If you answer yes to all these questions, the child is ready to wear the lap/shoulder belt correctly.
 If you answer no to any question, the child needs to ride on a booster seat.
-Using a Booster Seat

 A child who has outgrown a forwardfacing child seat should use a booster seat until the lap/shoulder belt fits them properly without the booster.